f5vmr/svxlink_raspberry/README.md

 <p>Once this is installed type the following command: <b>sudo chmod +x svxlink_raspberry/*.sh</b></p>

-<p>The next commands refer to Raspberry OS Bullseye 32 bit lite (Debian 11).
-If you wish to use Raspberry OS Buster (Debian 10) such as for the F8ASB Hotspot then you need to edit the svxlink_raspberry/install.sh script by changing php8.0 to php7.3 in the list of software the script will download.
-Failure to do this will crash the script.
-If you choose to ignored my advice and used Raspberry Bookworm Debian 12, then this will need to be changed to php8.2.
-There will be consequences if you use bookworm, just saying.
-Don't. </p>
+<p>The next commands refer to Raspberry OS Bookworm 32 bit lite (Debian 12).
+If you wish to use Raspberry OS Buster (Debian 10) such as for the F8ASB Hotspot then you need to edit the svxlink_raspberry/install.sh script by changing php8.2 to php7.3 in the list of software the script will download.
+Failure to do this will crash the script. </p>

 <p>Now type <b>sudo ./svxlink_raspberry/install.sh</b> and return.</p>